3912 Dillard Rd

 THURSDAY

 - 10:30 a.m.
-Livestream & In-Person Service – “Creating a Community of Caring with Jon West.
+Livestream & In-Person Service – Our May theme of Expanding Our Reach starts off with a message about “Expanding Our Consciousness Here and Now” with Jon West.

 UNITY COMMUNITY HAPPENINGS/OPPORTUNITIES

-Our June Bulletin has been posted.
-You can check it out at unityofthevalley.org/pdfs/June2023.pdf
+Our May Bulletin has been posted.
+You can check it out at http://unityofthevalley.org/May2025/May2025Bulletin.pdf.

-UNITY FOOD DRIVE – Thank you for helping us to continue filling the barrel in the foyer with shelf-stable food (i.e., canned or no refrigeration needed) for Food For Lane County.
+UNITY FOOD DRIVE – Please help us to fill the food barrel in the foyer with shelf-stable food (i.e., canned or no refrigeration needed) for Food For Lane County.
 Together, We Are Making a Difference!

 SUNDAY GATHERING & NEWS FOR YOUTH